simbadMarino/scaffold-tron/packages/tronbox/TRON_KEYS_SETUP.md

 #### For Shasta Testnet:

 1. Go to: https://www.trongrid.io/shasta/
-2. Enter your address: `TMf8QHhgb6Cfmb7KfmHHaGoVjGkV6ZyzQs`
+2. Enter your address
 3. Click "Submit" to get free test TRX

 #### For Nile Testnet:

 1. Go to: https://nileex.io/join/getJoinPage
-2. Enter your address: `TDDYFCaJvLguGVZ8Ktvj5Wz5LvTiM3i9e9`
+2. Enter your address
 3. Get free test TRX

 #### For Mainnet:

 - You need to purchase real TRX from an exchange
-- Transfer it to: `TQA1R2NL7LbKpXBdqUuRw7Xw56QwB9JaEm`

 ### 3. Test Your Setup